rootski-io/rootski/docs/source/rst/architecture/frontend/index.rst

 good-looking UIs that are responsive and pleasant to use.

-A course like this one is a good next step for someone who has learned React, but not a professional feeling UI.
+A course like this one is a good next step for someone who has learned React, but hasn't a professional feeling UI before.

-If you stuck with this course to the end and put your own flair on it, this would be a fabulous personal project, despite coming from an online tutorial.
+If you stick with this course to the end and put your own flair on the project, this would be a fabulous personal project despite coming from an online tutorial.

 If you do not want to take this entire course, there are many good YouTube videos